OnroerendErfgoed/atramhasis/docs/source/customisation.rst

     INSERT INTO conceptscheme VALUES (1, 'urn:x-my-thesaurus:stuff')

-This take care of the first step.
+This takes care of the first step.
 Now you also need to tell Atramhasis where to find your conceptscheme and how to handle it.
 To do this, you need to edit the file called :file:`my_thesaurus/skos/__init__.py`.
+This is the default location for creating a registry factory.
+Be default, this function is called `create_registry`, but this can be changed in your development.ini file.
+The function itself needs to receive the current request as a parameter and return the instantiated :class:`skosprovider.registry.Registry`.

-In this file you need to register :class:`~skosprovider_sqlalchemy.providers.SQLAlchemyProvider` instances.
-First you need to tell python where to find such a provider by adding this code just below the logging configuration:
+In this funcion you will register :class:`~skosprovider_sqlalchemy.providers.SQLAlchemyProvider` instances to the SKOS registry.
+If not yet present, you need to tell Python where to find such a provider by adding this code to the top of the file:

 .. code-block:: python

     from skosprovider_sqlalchemy.providers import SQLAlchemyProvider

-Then you need to instantiate such a provider within the includeme function in this file.
-This provider needs a few arguments: an id for the provider, an id for the conceptscheme it's working with and a function that knows how the provide a database session.
+Then you need to instantiate such a provider within the `create_registry` function in this file.
+This provider needs a few arguments: an id for the provider, an id for the conceptscheme it's working with and a connectionb to a database session.
 The id for the provider is often a text string and will appear in certain url's and might popup in the user interface from time to time.
-The database sessionmaker can be found at `config.registry.dbmaker`.
+The database session is added to the Pyramid request that is passed to function and can be reached as `request.db`.
 Finally, you need to register this provider with the :class:`skosprovider.registry.Registry`.

 .. code-block:: python